FarmBot-Docs/farmbot-genesis/v1.6/extras/mods/turn-farmbot-into-a-weather-station.md

 {%
 include callout.html
 type="success"
-title="Use 'read pin' to collect anaolog sensor data" content="Using the **sequence builder** and **event scheduler** of the web app, you can easily configure FarmBot to read **analog inputs** on the Arduino and then have that data synchronized and saved in the web app for later viewing.
+title="Use 'read pin' to collect analog sensor data" content="Using the **sequence builder** and **event scheduler** of the web app, you can easily configure FarmBot to read **analog inputs** on the Arduino and then have that data synchronized and saved in the web app for later viewing.
 This functionality can be used with a wide variety of analog sensors including some of the ones listed below.

 Note that our software is currently limited to raw data, so you will have to interpret it with any multiplication factors or lookup tables on your own.
 We're working hard on data manipulation features in the web app.
 Want to help out?
 Join us on [GitHub](http://github.com/farmbot)!"